This blog started as a mental health vent.

 I’m young-ish, still.
-Just on the sunny side of thirty-three as I start this newest adventure into my own health and growth.
+Just on the sunny side of thirty-three when I started this newest adventure into my own health and growth.
 By no means am I some sort of saintly person with no faults.
 There are some out there that could no doubt run out of lung capacity extolling my misdeeds at great length.

 But I am human.
 Just your average carbon-based, asthmatic, and creaky-kneed nerdling; I’m a bit of a bed hog at times, love cold, rainy days, and am longwinded to the nth degree.
 I love changing my hair color.

 I’ve got a list of allergies and afflictions that can make my leaving the house, even if only to go to work, an adventure in anaphylactic bingo sometimes.
 While I did completely drop out of high school, I got my GED back in ’08 and am nearly done with my Associate’s Degree.
 Unfortunately, the financial situation hasn’t allowed me to finish just yet, but it is a goal of mine I continue to pursue.

 Our little household consists of us two and our roommate who is technically my stepmother in all but paperwork.
 We ourselves have two rescue cats.
 They are a pair of beautiful, bratty Bombays of varying size, mass, and literal volume.